mochoabuilds/-cognition-/README.md

 # SPATIAL-TEMPORAL FUSION ARCHITECTURE

-* This section provides the technical contributions for fusing 2 (spatial & temporal) VGG-16 models that take advantage of pre-training on converted ethnographic data and transfer this understanding of human action / features to learning across different neighborhood shop video data streams.
-Through a combination of deep data prep, existing computer vision research, off-the-shelf hardware and human fine-tuning I churn this research into a product.
+* This section provides the technical contributions for fusing two models (spatial & temporal) that take advantage of pre-training on converted ethnographic data and transfer this understanding of human actions across different neighborhood shop video streams.
+Through a combination of mixed methods approaches, existing computer vision research, off-the-shelf hardware and human fine-tuning I create people centered applications.

 # WHERE TO FUSE THE 2 NETWORKS?